coleifer/peewee/docs/peewee/tutorial.rst

 are using a :ref:`connection pool <pool>`, connections will only be recycled correctly if you call :meth:`~Database.connect` and :meth:`~Database.close`.

-Flask provides some handy decorators to make this a snap:
+Flask provides connection setup/teardown hooks via decorators:

 .. code-block:: python
    :emphasize-lines: 1, 5